 - Resume (1 page, .pdf or .doc format)

 - A scanned or digital copy of University transcripts from all institutions where you earned a degree

-Faculty leaders and Global Affairs staff review applicants for NYU Steinhardt January, Spring Break, and Summer graduate study abroad programs.
+Faculty leaders and Global Affairs staff review applicants for NYU Steinhardt January, Spring Break, and Summer graduate study abroad programs and the January Nashville undergraduate program.
 Applicants are evaluated on demonstrated academic preparedness as well as professional, academic, and personal interest in the chosen program topic.
 Applicants will be notified of the status of their application via a letter posted to their account within the application system and will be either: offered admission to their program; put onto the waitlist for their program; or be denied.

 Accept or Decline Offer of Admission

-All students who are offered a place in a Steinhardt short-term graduate study abroad program must accept or decline this offer no later than the date provided in their admissions letter.
+All students who are offered a place in a Steinhardt short-term graduate study abroad program or the January undergraduate Nashville program must accept or decline this offer no later than the date provided in their admissions letter.
 Students who do not officially accept their offer of admission by the deadline will be automatically withdrawn from their program.
 Students may not defer their offer of acceptance.